rionbr/VTT/README.md

 Variable Trigonometric Threshold (VTT)
 ==========================================

-This is a linear classifier to be used in conjunction with the Scikit Learn python package.
+A machine learning linear classifier to be used in conjunction with the Scikit Learn python package

 Installation:
 ---------------